Joystream/community-repo/bounties-reports/Bounty 24 terms and conditions.md

 ## Workflow and deadlines

-* If bids are rejected they do not need to be contacted individually, users submitting videos for this award are responsible for checking the status.
+* Users submitting videos for this award are responsible for checking the status.

 * For each week, a new thread is created for Bounty 24 on the forum.
 When the week is over, the bounty manager / curator group can post a notice that the week is over and direct people to a new thread.